LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 {: .important}
 LivePerson recommends that, when you connect your bot to LiveEngage in a production environment, you deploy at least two LiveEngage agent connectors for a single bot.
 This is so the second can serve to support failover.
 Additionally, if you have traffic considerations, you might want to deploy three or more.

-For some practice at deployment, try [tutorial #4 - Connect to Live Engage](conversation-builder-getting-started-4-connect-to-liveengage.html).
+For some practice at deployment, complete the [Connect to Live Engage](conversation-builder-getting-started-4-connect-to-liveengage.html) tutorial.

 ### The Agent Connectors page
 The Agent Connectors page makes it fast and easy to understand the status **(1)** of the agent connectors for a single bot.
 Unless you're troubleshooting a connector, typically you won't need to dive into the details **(2)** on the individual components that support the end-to-end connection.
+Use the Start/Stop toggle button **(3)**, respectively, to start and stop an agent connector.

 <img class="fancyimage" style="width:1100px" src="img/ConvoBuilder/deploy_agntCntrPg.png">